 Glazed and Infused Doughnuts: If you’re ruled by your sweet tooth, go instead to Glazed and Infused Doughnuts, the area carbo rage for awhile now (doughnuts are the new cupcake in Lincoln Park).
 939 W. Armitage Avenue

-Behold, below: the Red Velvet (cocoa buttermilk cake with vanilla bean glaze, cream cheese frosting and red velvet crumbles).
+Behold, below: this sexy little number is the Red Velvet (cocoa buttermilk cake with vanilla bean glaze, cream cheese frosting and red velvet crumbles).

 Toast: Toast has had them lining-up outside the door for nearly 20 years now.
 I recommend the traditional eggs benedict with a monster (wasabi) bloody mary.
 Or, the traditional eggs benedict with two monster (wasabi) bloody marys.
 746 W. Wesbster Avenue

 Floriole Cafe and Bakery: The word that comes to mind whenever I enter Floriole is civilized.
-This is my Saturday morning go-to spot for the lightest, fluffiest bacon and cheddar quiche in Chicago, maybe the world.
+This is my Saturday morning go-to spot for the lightest, fluffiest quiche in Chicago, maybe the world.
 Outdoor seating is available for a lucky few.
 1220 W. Webster Avenue

 Blue Door Farm Stand: BDFS is leading the way as Armitage Avenue finally seems to be finding its identity — as a foodie destination.
 Yay!
 This unpretentious (it could have turned-out pretentious) newcomer features fresh, seasonal food and drink from local farms and farmers’ markets.
 I especially like the easy take-out option.
 843 Armitage Avenue

 Below: Their best-seller, brussels sprouts, kale and bacon salad.

 Amato’s Pizzeria: Sausage thin-crust.
 Best slice in Chicago.
 Period.
 953 W. Willow Street